-Travel by bus between Barcelona, Spain and Paris, France is: Partially open.
+Travel between Barcelona, Spain and Paris, France by bus is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain
+International entry status: Entry is partially open for citizens and permanent residents of Spain

 The restriction level for your return bus to Barcelona, Spain from Paris is: Partially open.